ET-Chan/th4j/README.md

 # Warning
 The package is in its early development, and the API may change in future release.

+# Third party libraries
+1. Torch 7 (All rights reserved to Idiap Research Institute and Deepmind Technologies)

 # License
 MIT License